 Table of Contents

 Some say that carciofi alla giudìa (Jewish-style) are called this way because they were a typical dish used during Jewish festivals such as Kippur or better the holiday of Pesach, Jewish Easter when artichokes are more in season.
 Some don’t pin it down to a single occasion but simply to the Jewish culinary tradition, and this is probably the closest to the truth.

 When the Jewish Ghetto in Rome came to be in the 16th century, also the members of other Jewish communities in Europe moved here, influencing each other’s recipe traditions.
 With such crunchy leaves and tender heart, carciofi alla giudìa quickly became a favorite both inside and outside the community, with Roman citizens making their way to the ghetto to enjoy the deep-fried treat.
 It’s not to rule out the possibility that the Romans themselves coined this term to tell them apart from the Roman-style artichokes.
 The Jewish-style artichokes are made using a large quantity of oil, an ingredient that, back in the day, was not common in every house.

 Carciofi alla Giudia recipe: ingredients for 4 people

 - 4 Roman artichokes.
-There are many types of artichokes, but for this recipe, they need to be the Roman type that in Italy are also known as “mammole”.
-They are are round-shaped and without thorns, unlike the Sardinian artichokes that are thinner and more elongated and have thorns.
-If you can’t find this type of artichoke, pick a local variety from your area, better if it as a “meaty” heart, it’s fresh just harvested and has quite of a hard skin.
+There are many types of artichokes, but for this recipe, they need to be the Roman type that in Italy is also known as “mammole”.
+They are round-shaped and without thorns, unlike the Sardinian artichokes that are thinner and more elongated and have thorns.
+If you can’t find this type of artichoke, pick a local variety from your area, better if it has a “meaty” heart, it’s fresh just harvested and has quite of hard skin.

 - Salt.
 To taste.